dalong0514/readnotes/20210104专业原文/2021037The-Feynman-Lectures-on-Physics-PartA/2021037The-Feynman-Lectures-on-Physics-PartA4701.md

 The relation we needed for II is this very simple one.

 Fig. 47-3.
-The displacement of the air at x is χ(x, t), and at x + ∆xit is χ(x + ∆x, t).
-The original volume of the air for a unit area of theplane wave is ∆x; the new volume is ∆x + χ(x + ∆x, t) − χ(x, t).
+The displacement of the air at x is χ(x, t), and at x + ∆x it is χ(x + ∆x, t).
+The original volume of the air for a unit area of the plane wave is ∆x; the new volume is ∆x + χ(x + ∆x, t) − χ(x, t).

-Let us now consider I. We shall suppose that the position of a portion ofair undisturbed by the sound wave is x and the displacement at the time t dueto the sound is χ(x, t), so that its new position is x + χ(x, t), as in Fig. 47-3.Now the undisturbed position of a nearby portion of air is x + ∆x, and its newposition is x + ∆x + χ(x + ∆x, t).
-We can now ﬁnd the density changes in thefollowing way.
-Since we are limiting ourselves to plane waves, we can take a unitarea perpendicular to the x-direction, which is the direction of propagation ofthe sound wave.
-The amount of air, per unit area, in ∆x is then ρ0 ∆x, where ρ0is the undisturbed, or equilibrium, air density.
-This air, when displaced by thesound wave, now lies between x + χ(x, t) and x + ∆x + χ(x + ∆x, t), so that wehave the same matter in this interval that was in ∆x when undisturbed.
-If ρ isthe new density, then
+Let us now consider I. We shall suppose that the position of a portion of air undisturbed by the sound wave is x and the displacement at the time t due to the sound is χ(x, t), so that its new position is x + χ(x, t), as in Fig. 47-3.
+Now the undisturbed position of a nearby portion of air is x + ∆x, and its new position is x + ∆x + χ(x + ∆x, t).
+We can now ﬁnd the density changes in the following way.
+Since we are limiting ourselves to plane waves, we can take a unit area perpendicular to the x-direction, which is the direction of propagation of the sound wave.
+The amount of air, per unit area, in ∆x is then ρ0 ∆x, where ρ0 is the undisturbed, or equilibrium, air density.
+This air, when displaced by the sound wave, now lies between x + χ(x, t) and x + ∆x + χ(x + ∆x, t), so that we have the same matter in this interval that was in ∆x when undisturbed.
+If ρ is the new density, then

 ρ0 ∆x = ρ[x + ∆x + χ(x + ∆x, t) − x − χ(x, t)].

 (47.5)

 Since ∆x is small, we can write χ(x + ∆x, t) − χ(x, t) = (∂χ/∂x) ∆x.
-Thisderivative is a partial derivative, since χ depends on the time as well as on x.Our equation then is
+This derivative is a partial derivative, since χ depends on the time as well as on x.
+Our equation then is

 ρ0 ∆x = ρ